pdrlps/arii/data/docs/arii_reference_index.md

 ##### GET

-The URL Route [Delivery Template][] will issue a GET request to the defined URL.
+The URL Route [Delivery Endpoint][] will issue a GET request to the defined URL.
 URI *keys* are used to match [Action Fields][] defined in the [variables][variables].

 **Example**: http://example.com/services/`%{id}`/`%{description}`/`%{otherpayload}`

 ##### POST

 This URL Route POSTs extracted data to the defined URL route.
 [Action Fields][actionfields] are mapped to specific key/value pairs in the request metadata.
-The POSTed payload is included in the `payload` object in the template.
+The POSTed payload is included in the `payload` object in the endpoint.

 **Example**: